microfocus-idol/idol-rich-media-tutorials/tutorials/appendix/XSL_tips.md

 ### The XSL stylesheet

 XSL transforms are defined with valid XML.
-They require the following minimal headers and wrapping node.  *N.B.* Media Server supports XSL version 1.0.
+They require the following minimal headers and wrapping node.

 ```xml
 <?xml version='1.0'?>